 Not to mention plays that remove the fourth wall altogether and have the actors go out and bother the audience.

 Or even just move through them (or out from amongst them).

-In RENT, Maureen asks the audience to moo with her near the end of her protest.
+In RENT, Maureen asks the audience to moo with her near the end of her Protest Song "Over the Moon".
 Prior to that, during her first entrance, she asks "which way is the stage?".

 In [title of show] during a blackout in a scene where Susan isn't supposed to hear Jeff's dialogue, she calls him out for eating her turkey burger.

 Hunter reads aloud a real online post as a revenge of sorts, "Dear Talkin' Broadway's 'All That Chat,' is it true [title of show] has its eye on Broadway?
 Why would anyone think a tiny, 'insidery' downtown show would appeal to a wider audience is beyond me.
 I'm sorry, but four chairs and a keyboard do not a musical make.
 That said, I wouldn't be surprised if their crappy show actually does get to Broadway and they just put this entire posting in it word for word.
 Signed, sweeneyluvr12."

 Done all throughout N F Simpson's A Resounding Tinkle.
 At numerous points, the 'Author' comes on to explain to the audience about what is happening; characters discuss whether they should carry on entertaining the audience or just leave them to it, at one point a group of critics come on stage and discuss the play so far and the play ends when an audience member protests loudly about the quality of the show.